ikluzak/altLambda/readme.md

 - [X] - override console.log()
 - [X] - create log streams for each lambda...
-- [ ] - Apart from the sandbox escapes, it was also possible to create a denial of service using infinite while loop
+- [ ] - Apart from the sandbox escapes, it was also possible to create a denial of service using infinite while loop, this makes a good case for the max duration check of some kind.
+If you are worried about the sandbox stuff, don't host untrusted code.
 - [ ] - Set maxtimeout for the lambdas... and "freeze" them... or whatever...
 - [ ] - Because i'm not doing real VM's per se...
 I can't freeze/thaw them.. exactly like AWS...  consider alternatives.. potentially use Docker containers per lambda...